jonshiach/graphics-book/_sources/_pages/02_basic_shapes_in_OpenGL.md

 glVertexAttribPointer(1, 3, GL_FLOAT, GL_FALSE, 0, (void*)0);
 ```

 You will notice that this code is very similar to the code used to send the VBO to the shader.
-Here we have use the attribute `1` for the colour buffer.
+Here we have use the attribute `1` for the colour buffer, if we had used `0` this would have overwritten the VBO.

 If you were to compile and run your program, you might be a little disappointed as your triangle is still red.
 Well of course, we haven't told our shaders how to handle colours!
 Since our colours are associated with the vertices we need to modify the vertex shader to include the colours.